pygame/pygame/docs/README.md

 ### Hidden modules

-Pygame still has documentation for the old cdrom and Overlay modules, which are discontinued in SDL2 based pygame (pygame 2).
+Pygame still has documentation for the old cdrom and Overlay modules, which are discontinued in SDL2-based pygame (pygame 2).
 It just doesn't show them, because `docs/reST/themes/classic/elements.html` now has a list of "blacklisted" modules to not put into the top bar.
 It also uses this for the experimental sdl2_video docs.